The insider advice on this page is from one of Wendy’s Trusted Travel Experts for southern Africa: Julian Harrison of

-Anytime between June and October—the dry season—is excellent for seeing wildlife, since the animals congregate around a few main water sources.
-But for boating around the vast labyrinth of lagoons and channels that make up the Okavango Delta, no time is better than June, July, and August, when the water reaches its highest levels and the climate throughout Botswana is at its most pleasant (daytime temps during those months are usually in the mid 70s, though the mercury can drop into the low 40s at night).
+June through October—the dry season—is excellent for seeing wildlife, since the animals congregate around a few main water sources.
+For boating around the vast labyrinth of lagoons and channels that make up the Okavango Delta, no time is better than June, July, and August, when the water reaches its highest levels and the climate throughout Botswana is at its most pleasant (daytime temps during those months are usually in the mid 70s, though the mercury can drop into the low 40s at night).
 In September and October, the afternoons can be much hotter, usually in the 90s.

 Mid-December through March.
 It’s technically part of the rainy season, though it tends to rain only in short spurts, while the terrain is lush and green and at its most photogenic.
 The rates at the camps and lodges are more attractive too—sometimes up to 35 to 40 percent lower than the high (dry) season rates.
 On top of all that, many grazing species (zebra, wildebeest, antelopes) have their offspring between December and March, which means you’ll have a better chance of seeing the predators (including cheetahs, leopards, and lions) in action.

 November and early December.
-It’s the start of the rainy season, and though rainfall can be minimal, cyclones do occasionally occur, bringing a deluge of rain for several days, which severely limits game viewing and other safari activities.
+It’s the start of the rainy season, and though rainfall can be minimal, cyclones do occasionally occur, bringing a deluge of rain for several days that severely limits game viewing and other safari activities.

 Picking the wrong seat on your safari drive.
 Most first-timers tend to opt for the third row of seats in the safari vehicle because they’re higher than the others (the stepped seating allows for unobstructed animal viewing), but those seats are farthest away from the guide, which can hamper one’s ability to hear him or her.
 The third row is also just behind the rear axle of the vehicle, which creates a greater whiplash effect when driving over uneven terrain.

 First-time safari-goers are often so obsessed with photographing everything that they forget to put down the camera once in a while and just take it all in and absorb the magic of the moment.